In a big city like Istanbul, there is a lot of choice. But some foods are very special. We have researched some of them for you.

 Turkey and many other places in the world where you can find döner kebab, then you at every corner in Istanbul.
 Döner kebab is served in many forms, such as wraps (doner wrapped in lavash bread) and iskender kebab (döner in pita with yoghurt, doner with tomato sauce and butter).
 It is the fastest and healthiest food in the world.
 You can see every place you come to Turkey.
 Lamb and chicken are the most common.

-A Turkish dish, meatballs, minced meat or lamb balls or meatballs, can be served in sandwiches, on salads or plain with yogurt. famous local shop in Turkey meatballs you can eat very good things.
+A Turkish dish, meatballs, minced meat or lamb balls or meatballs, can be served in sandwiches, on salads or plain with yogurt.
+Famous local shop in Turkey meatballs you can eat very good things.
 When you come to the old city of Istanbul, we can recommend the historical Sultanahmet meatball maker.
 Its taste is very good.
-This place is behind the Sultanahmet tram stop.
+This place is next the Sultanahmet tram station, name is Tarihi Sultanbahti Köftecisi.

 This humble snack has its roots back in time.
 Caravan passengers traveling to and from Istanbul give this early fast food example its name.
 Today simit covered with sesame seeds is both a breakfast staple and a popular street food.